engichang1467/VancouverTrailsAPI/README.md

 pip install -r requirements.txt
 ```

+- Set up a MySQL Database, and write the information into a `.env` file.

 - run API with this command

 ```bash
 uvicorn app:app --reload
 ```

+- Once the app is running, go to `data/dataSet.sql` to run the script to add all the data into the database.

 - [Check it out here](https://localhost:8000/docs)